avinash2196/finnie-chat/README.md

 finnie-chat is a sophisticated financial AI system that combines:
 - **6 Specialized Agents** for education, market analysis, risk profiling, portfolio coaching, strategy selection, and compliance
 - **Agentic Orchestration** with intelligent routing and context awareness
+- **Enterprise Observability** with Arize AI + LangSmith for monitoring, tracing, and debugging
 - **Database Integration** with SQLAlchemy (SQLite/PostgreSQL) for portfolio persistence
 - **Multi-Provider Portfolio Sync** (Mock, Robinhood, Fidelity) with background scheduler
 - **Portfolio Analytics** with Sharpe ratio, volatility, and diversification metrics